LunarPhobia/Real_world_project_CNE370/README.md

 sudo docker-compose up -d
 ```

 Confirm that your containers have been successfully built.
-You should see the containers specified in docker-compose.yml.
+You should see the containers you've specified in docker-compose.yml.
 ```
 sudo docker-compose ps
 ```